 Listed at 6’5, 200lbs, Trier is the ideal size for a shooting guard in the NBA.
-His offensive ability is going to be valuable for any NBA team if the Knicks doesn’t sign him to a full-time contract.
-Although there are many signs that Trier is going to be a productive player, there are also some negatives that he needs to fix to become a consistent NBA player.
+His offensive ability is valuable for any NBA team if the Knicks doesn’t sign him to a full-time contract.
+Although there are many signs that Trier is going to be a productive player, there are some negatives that he needs to fix to become a consistent NBA player.
 Trier isn’t the best defender nor a consistent offensive player but through time and some tough coaching Trier can polish these negatives and produce.

 Knicks fans should be optimistic about their young talent on the team, it’s going to take time for them to develop but the talent and potential are there.